Bristol Bay lodge Revival: A camp turned lodge on Alaska’s Nushagak River

 A month after I became the owner of Nushagak River Adventures, on an exploratory mission with my brother-in-law Stephen White and Army buddy Bruce Condrey, we came to Alaska to figure out the necessary steps to make a clean and safe camp.
 Escorted by Portage Creek’s sole year-round resident Chris Carr, we rode out to the property on snow machines in February at minus fifteen degrees.
 I am pretty sure even a 30-minute snow machine ride at that temperature unofficially makes one an instant Alaskan.
 We descended on the camp to document the findings.
 Chilled and excited, I couldn’t tell what was making me shake, the freezing air or Stephen teasing me about where I was putting up the next building followed by my own quick response that some had to come down first.
-Bruce was animated with ideas too, but it wasn’t until we were back in Dillingham that we would seriously begin to consider options.
+Bruce was animated with ideas too, but it wasn’t until we were back in Dillingham that we would seriously begin to consider options for this Bristol Bay lodge.
 People close to me know me to be an avid list maker.
 We drew out a proportionate approximation of the camp and made a handy-dandy list prioritizing what needed to be done.
 In that moment, I could not fathom what would unfold over the next few years.

 Fast forward home to our respective states on the east coast and we began to assemble a build plan.
 We quickly determined Stephen would be our general contractor with his 40 years of experience in that role.
 He was tasked to lead the initial build team to include his highly capable sons David Durkin and Brett White, myself, as well as Bruce Condrey and another good Army buddy Dwayne Whaley.
 We would also enlist some of the guides for help.